VladimirIvanov12/SQL-Interface/README.md

 ## Functionality
 #### Main tab
 - Allows to add querises to database.
-Query must have SELECT and FROM statements, FROM and ORDER BY are optional
+Query must have SELECT and FROM statements, WHERE and ORDER BY are optional
 - Shows all queries in database that are not marked as archived
 - Allows to edit existing queries